Perambur

 Perambur is a neighbourhood located in the northern region of Chennai, Tamil Nadu, India.

 Etymology

-In Tamil, pirambu (பிரம்பு) means bamboo, and ur (ஊர்) means city or place.
+In Tamil, pirambu (பிரம்பு) means bamboo, and oor (ஊர்) means city or place.
 Before British rule, this place was widely regarded as a place that was a bamboo forest, around the Huzur Gardens area, which currently houses the Simpsons Pvt.
 Ltd. This area was annexed to Chennai in 1742 CE.

 Location

 Perambur is located at an altitude of 10 m above mean sea level.

 Streets

 Some of the major connecting roads and streets include: Paper Mills Road, Perambur High Road, Madhavaram High Road, Paddy Field Road, Patel Road, School Road, Bharathi Road, Siruvallur High Road, Raghava Street, B.B.
 Road, and Bunder Garden Street.
 Apart from these, Perambur also has a road named after Robert Baden-Powell, the founder of the Scout Movement.
 The road is well known as BP Road.

 Transportation

 Road transport

-This neighbourhood is well connected to all parts of Chennai by bus services operated by the Metropolitan Transport Corporation.
-Its proximity to the Chennai Central railway station makes it an important transport hub.
+This neighbourhood is connected to Chennai via bus services operated by the Metropolitan Transport Corporation.
+Its proximity to the Chennai Central railway station makes it a central transport hub.